praveensripati/001-mcafee-aws-dev-workshop/003-AWS Interfaces/.NET-interface/README.md

 # Installing .NET SDK

-1. Generate the Access Keys using the below link.
+1. The Access Keys can be got using the below link.
+If you don't have permissions ask your AWS Admin to provide them for you.
     - https://console.aws.amazon.com/iam/home?region=us-east-1#/security_credentials

 1. Create `%USERPROFILE%\.aws\credentials` file in Windows with the below content.
 Make sure to replace the Access Keys.